astroport-fi/astroport-governance/contracts/voting_escrow/README.md

 ### `withdraw`

-Withdraw whole amount of xASTRO if lock expired.
+Withdraw the whole amount of xASTRO if the lock for a vxASTRO position expired.

 ```json
 {